robertoporta/osticket/README.md

 <img width="1196" height="896" alt="Image" src="https://github.com/user-attachments/assets/ef629a9c-6d55-4166-bef1-73d9bda0f60a" />
 </p>
 <p>
--In the ticket section in the Agent Panel, I can see a new ticket has been submitted by a user.
+- In the ticket section of the Agent Panel, I can see that a new ticket has been submitted by a user.
+This view allows me to quickly identify new requests and review key details such as the issue description, category, and submission time before taking action.
 </p>
 <br />